|

 behind a speed boat would be the next ‘craze’ to sweep the world and the

 new magazine would be poised to take off with it.
+Despite

 paid endorsements from top surfers and champion waterskiers, wake surfing